 The name seems self-explanatory but it’s by far simple.
 A single image can take on a different meaning depending on who sees it.
 It can be as creative and impactful as you can make it to be.

-Image Ads does not require an expert advertiser but someone who knows their client’s needs.
+Image Ads do not require an expert advertiser but someone who knows their client’s needs.
 What are people thinking, feeling, or wondering about?
 It’s all about empathizing with your clients and showing that you understand their problems.
 When you show that you understand their problems, they’ll feel more comfortable.
 This is just as true in therapy as it is in advertising.

-A carousel ad is an advertising option that uses multiple pictures or videos to present their product or service.
+A carousel ad is an advertising option that uses multiple pictures or videos to present a product or service.
 In addition to multiple images to show one post, you have the option of creating a proforma image.